 In the store...

 Imagine entering a future Apple Store.
-As you approach the counter with the devices, a life-sized avatar of Tim Cook materializes to give you a tour of the latest product features.
-If you decide to buy it, a voice command will suffice to formalize the purchase.
+As you approach the counter with the devices, a life-size avatar of Tim Cook materializes to give you a tour of the product's latest features.
+If you decide to purchase it, a voice command will be enough to formalize the purchase.

 ...
 He is at home

-With yours VR / AR glasses go to lunch with a friend.
-As you chat in the kitchen, you are struck by the furniture she just bought.
-The sensors in your glasses track your eye movement, and the device's AI rates your attention as "high".
+With yours VR / AR glasses go to a friend's house for lunch.
+While chatting in the kitchen, you are struck by the furniture he has just bought.
+Sensors in your glasses track your eye movement, and the device's AI rates your attention as "high."

-Through the search history, the AI also knows that you too have thought about changing your kitchen.
-Since you have enabled smart recommendations in your eyewear preferences, furniture prices, design and color choices will fill your field of vision.
+Through your search history, the AI also knows that you have thought about changing your cuisine too.
+Since you have enabled smart recommendations in your glasses preferences, furniture prices, design and color choices will fill your field of vision.

 Reality becomes the search engine

 The first version of this technology is already available.
-Known as "visual search", the function is in force at several companies.
-For example, the partnership between Snapchat and Amazon allows you to point the camera at an object and get a link showing the product or similar, ready for purchase.
+Known as "visual search", the function is used by several companies.
+For example, the partnership between Snapchat and Amazon it lets you point your camera at an object and get a link showing the product or something similar, ready for purchase.

 Also Pinterest has visual search tools, such as Shop the Look.
 Do you like a sofa?
 Click on it, and Pinterest will find similar products for sale.

-Google takes it one step further.
+Google takes it a step further.
 Since 2017, Google Lens has been a visual search engine.
-It does not just identify the products for sale: it "reads" an entire landscape.
-You can learn anything you want: the botany of plants in a flower bed, the breeds of dogs playing in a park, the history of the buildings you are framing.
+It doesn't just identify the products on sale: it "reads" an entire landscape.
+You can learn anything you want: the botany of plants in a flowerbed, the breeds of dogs playing in a park, the history of the buildings you are framing.

 And what about Ikea?
 Its AR app on your smartphone allows you to map your living room, creating a digital version of it with exact dimensions.
 Do you need a new coffee table?
-Technology allows you to try out different styles and sizes.
-Your choice triggers a smart payment, and in the end you find the Ikea coffee table at home.
-Sure, now you have to mount it, but the AR app gives you instructions for that too.
+The technology allows you to try different styles and sizes.
+Your choice triggers an intelligent payment, and in the end you find the Ikea coffee table at home.
+Of course, now you have to assemble it, but the AR app provides instructions for this too.

-All this proliferation of visual search tools quickly improved the system.
-As people use these tools, the artificial intelligence that drives them trains and perfects itself.
-In the fall of last year, visual searches exceeded one billion requests per month.
+All this proliferation of visual search tools has rapidly improved the system.
+As people use these tools, the AI that guides them trains and perfects itself.
+In the autumn of last year, visual searches exceeded one billion requests per month.

 Hyper-personalized advertising

-I just walked in for a walk in a department store.
-The facial recognition system scans me and on my VR glasses there is an inscription, which appears in midair in front of me.
-"Welcome back, Gianluca".
+I just went for a walk in a department store.
+The facial recognition system scans me and a writing appears on my VR glasses, which appears in mid-air in front of me.
+“Welcome back, Gianluca”.

 This is a low blow.
 How can I refuse something to my favorite actor?
 Sometimes they are the characters of the series that I look to try to sell me something (the glasses take the preferences from my Netflix account).
 Other times they are Napoli players, my favorite team.
 In short, no peace.